A Virtual Film Screening and a Panel Discussion

 The numbers are so big and the headlines so mind-numbing that sometimes we lose sight of—and, hence, empathy for—the individual people who, for the most part, are simply seeking the kind of peace and opportunity that the rest of us take for granted.

 Filmmaker (and Tällberg Foundation colleague) Joseph Mathew-Varghese set out to remedy this when he made “The Long Walk of Carlos Guerrero”.
 This full-length film is based on the real story of a migrant who left the safety of life in the United States and then struggled to return.
-You are invited to join us for a viewing (at your convenience during the next month) and a live, on-line conversation with Joseph and several migration experts.
+The audience was invited to join us for a viewing and a live, on-line conversation, moderated by Andrew Selee, President of the Migration Policy Institute, and with Celina de Sola, co-founder of Glasswing, a community-based education and public health initiative in El Salvador, and May Bulman, journalist and investigations editor at Lighthouse Reports.

 Joseph Mathew, Filmmaker